isayiwantacost/identifier/README.md

   <li>JSON</li>
   <li>Visual Basic</li>
 <br>
-  <summary> It runs entirely on JSON/JS and is just for fun. </summary>
+  <summary> It runs entirely on JSON/JS and some YAML and it's just for fun. </summary>
 </center>